rafaelscbezerra/desafio-projeto-wemovies/README.md

 # PS:

-> To init json-server use this: npx json-server server.json
+To init json-server use this: npx json-server server.json.
-> We recommend pnpm to download the dependencies
+We recommend pnpm to download the dependencies.

 # React + TypeScript + Vite + Styled Components